PathX-Projects/Alpha-Homora-V2-Python/README.md

 ![Positions Image](img/site.png)

-Currently, only **yield farming** positions are supported, but we plan to integrate lending positions once the functionality for yield farming positions is available on Avalanche and Ethereum.
+Currently, only **_yield farming_** positions are supported, but we plan to integrate lending positions once the functionality for yield farming positions is available on Avalanche and Ethereum.

 ### Use cases include:
 - Algorithmic liquidity management
 - Automated position closing
-- Position analytics
+- Dynamic position analytics

 ## Installation: